 Man Fridays GRP gutter is handmade and bespoke to follow the exact curve of round towers, turrets, bays, Oast Houses and similar curved buildings.
 Weve heard it called everything arched gutter, loopy gutter, twisty gutter, semi-circular gutter, curved gutter, bowed gutter, bendy gutter the list goes on and on.

-The correct term is Radius Gutter and we individually manufacture radius guttering to follow the exact curvature of your building project, whether it is an outward curve, concave (as a tower), or inward curve, convex or even a mixture of both.
+The correct term is Radius Gutter and we individually manufacture radius guttering to follow the exact curvature of your building project, whether it is an outward curve, convex (as a tower), or inward curve, concave or even a mixture of both.

 You supply either the dimensions of the radius of the curve to the building or a template / pattern to the fascia of the wall and we will manufacture the radius guttering to your exact shape.
 This will create a smooth designed finish to your building with neat butt joints and union inserts hidden from view rather than the "stuck on afterthought" thrupenny bit effect.
 It also eliminates the need for unsightly multiple unions and the leak potential of using short straight lengths of conventional gutter.

 Our radius gutter is moulded in coloured, maintenance free glass fibre in 2 metre lengths and requires no painting.
 It has a far longer life and colourfastness than PVC gutter systems.
 Standard profiles are Niagara ogee (which has the pleasing appearance of Victorian cast iron guttering) or straight box section for a modern un-fussy look.
 Standard colours are black, white and brown although we can mould in any BS or RAL colour on request.
 We also supply all the necessary gutter ancillaries such as wall brackets, unions, stop-ends, internal and external corners, downpipe fittings as well as bonding sealant to ensure watertight joints.